Making your entry clearance or visa application – a step-by-step guide

 In order to obtain a visa you will need to show evidence that the money required to cover your tuition fees and living expenses has been in your bank account for at least 28 days prior to submitting your visa application.

 For the latest information on how to apply for a UK student visa, see the visa information on the UK government website.

 Please make your visa application as soon as you receive your offer from LJMU and remembering to factor in the time it will take to provide biometric data (photographs and fingerprints).

-A BPR applies to international students studying for OVER six months in the UK.
+A BRP applies to international students studying for OVER six months in the UK.

-All international students coming to the UK to study on a Tier 4 visa will be required to have their biometrics (photograph, fingerprints, signature) taken when they apply for their visa.
-Once your visa is approved, you are given a 30 day temporary vignette in which to travel to the UK.
+All international students coming to the UK to study on a Student Route visa will be required to have their biometrics (photograph, fingerprints, signature) taken when they apply for their visa.
+Once your visa is approved, you are given a 30-day temporary vignette in which to travel to the UK.

 Upon arriving in the UK students have 10 days to go to their designated Post Office to collect their BRP card.
 They are not required to have more fingerprints/photographs/signature taken at the Post Office, just collect their BRP card.

 Information for international students studying for LESS than six months in the UK:

 Short-term students on courses of six months or less should be issued with their full length’s leave on the vignette, located within their passport.
 This means short-term stay students will not need to go through the BRP collection process.